 Activating a new paint

-As most face paints, as you know, come in a dry cake form, all you need to activate them is simply add water!
+Most face paints, as you know, come in a dry cake form.
+All you need to activate them is to simply add water!

 New paints may need a little more water to activate.
-You may either spritz it with water or work it with a wet brush.
+You may either spritz it with water or work the paint with a wet brush.
 The time of activation will also depend on the consistency you want to obtain.
-You will need more time to work on the paint to obtain a creamy consistency and less time if you need a watery one, for instance.
+For instance, you will need more time to work on the paint to obtain a creamy consistency and less time if you need a watery one.

 Wax based paints will require more water to activate, especially the regular and the neon ones.
 Glycerin based paint will require less water, because they are soft enough already and you can get creamy consistency almost immediately.

 Rotate your brush on the paint surface and load it up to the ferrule.
 Be gentle to the bristles and try to keep the tip sharp.

 At the beginning of each gig, spritz all of your paints with water and leave them to activate while setting up.
 Used paints will have a dried up cream on the surface that will reactivate pretty quickly once you add some water to it.